How to Create an ESL Lesson Plan: Full Guide

 - Don’t stress about the outcome of the first class.
 Nobody’s perfect, and you won’t be either.
 On the first day, make copies only for that day.
 You’ll probably come back to your desk with a few things to change for tomorrow.
 Save trees by not making copies that’ll only go in the recycle bin.

-To get you started, here are three ready-made ESL lessons that you can use today, if you’re in a pinch.
+To get you started, here are three ready-made ESL lessons that you can use today if needed.
 Each lesson is organized around a video.
 However, they all address different learning objectives.

 The first lesson uses a simple video to practice vocabulary and basic listening comprehension.